Comcast/pulsar-client-go/README.md

 ## Alternatives

-The Pulsar project contains a [Go client library](https://pulsar.incubator.apache.org/docs/latest/clients/go/).
+The Pulsar project contains a [Go client library](https://pulsar.incubator.apache.org/docs/latest/clients/go/) that is a wrapper for the Pulsar C++ client library.

-It is a wrapper for the C++ client library, whereas this library is 100% Go (no cgo required).
+In comparison, this library is 100% Go (no cgo required).
+Outside the Go standard library, it has a single dependency on the [`golang/protbuf`](/Gopkg.toml) library.

-## Status
+## Status & Goals

+**Status**

 This client is a work-in-progress and as such does not support all Pulsar features.
 It supports `v1.22` of Pulsar.